michaelacook/fullstackjs-notes/oop-design-solid.md

   - history constraint - methods on the subtype may not alter state that would not be permissible on the supertype
 - If proper typings are used, for instance if you're using TypeScript or a statically-typed language, then it should be fairly straight-forward to not violate the LSP
 - However, one way the principle may be violated is with a faulty inheritance hierarchy
-- Consider the Circle-Ellipse problem, in which an ellipse cannot be said to be a valid subtype of circle because a circle has a formula for perimeter while an ellipse does not.
-This same problem could be restated as the Bird-Penguin problem.
+- Consider the Circle-Ellipse problem, in which a circle cannot properly be a subtype of an ellipse, because an ellipse must have capabilities that would break it.
+Ellipses must be able to stretch their axes, but doing so will make the circle into a non-circle.
+Thus a circle can't implement the behavioural requirements of an ellipse.
+This same problem could be restated as the Bird-Penguin problem, in which a Penguin class cannot implement the behavioural requirements of a Bird without ceasing to be a Penguin.
 Consider this class:

 ```ts
 abstract class Bird {